copper-leaf/kodiak/README.md

 # Kodiak

-A collection wrappers around various code documentation tools which produces a common JSON output readable by Orchid.
+A collection of wrappers around various code documentation tools which produces a common JSON output readable by Orchid.

 ## What is this?